On Hop-Constrained Steiner Trees in Tree-Like Metrics

-\begin{proof} As proved in~\cite[Theorem 8.1]{highway}, six conditions are required to compute a $(1+\varepsilon)$-approximation in quasi-polynomial time for a given problem.
-It therefore remains to verify that the \kST problem verifies them, for $k$ constant, if we allow the algorithm to use one more hop (i.e., computing a $(k+1)$-hop Steiner tree) than the optimal solution of cost \optk to which we compare it.
-Two conditions refer to a $\delta$-net of the graph $G$, which is defined as a subset $U$ of $V$ such that for all $u\in V$, there exists $v\in U$ with $\dist{u,v}\leq \delta$ and for all $u,v\in U$, we have $\dist{u,v}>\delta$.
-The conditions and the explanation of why they are fulfilled are detailed below. \begin{itemize} \item An optimum solution of \kST can be computed in time $n^{O(\omega)}$ for a graph of treewidth $\omega$, this is proved in \Cref{thm:treewidth}. \item A constant-approximation of \kST on metric graphs can be computed in polynomial time, this follows from~\cite{KantorP09}. \item The diameter of the graph can be assumed to be $O(n\cdot \optk)$.
-Indeed, edges of cost larger than $1.52\cdot9^{k-2}\cdot\optk$ can be deleted after computing the constant-factor approximation of $\optk$ as designed in~\cite{KantorP09}. \item An optimum solution on a $\delta$-net $U$ has cost at most $\optk + O(n\delta)$.
-Consider an optimum \kST on $V$ and move each vertex not in $U$ to the closest vertex in $U$.
-This induces an extra cost of $O(n\delta)$ and is a solution on $U$. \item The objective function is linear in the edge cost. \item A solution for \kST on a $\delta$-net $U$ can be converted to a $(k+1)$-hop Steiner tree on $V$ for an additional cost of $O(n\delta)$.
-This procedure is performed exactly once in the underlying algorithm, therefore we can allow the algorithm to use one more hop on $G$ than the solution on $U$.
-Note that this property is not stated explicitly in~\cite{highway}.
-Given a $k$-hop Steiner tree on $U$, we can anchor all vertices from $V\setminus U$ to their closest vertex in $U$ for an additional cost of $O(n\delta)$ and obtain a $(k+1)$-hop Steiner tree. \end{itemize} \end{proof}
+\begin{proof}[{Proof of}~\Cref{th:highway}] Applying \Cref{th:highwayreformulated}, it remains to verify that the \kST problem satisfies its six conditions, for $k$ constant, if we allow the algorithm to use one more hop (i.e., computing a $(k+1)$-hop Steiner tree) than the optimal solution of cost $\optk$ to which we compare it.
+The conditions and the explanation of why they are fulfilled are detailed below. \begin{enumerate}[nosep] \item {\Cref{thm:treewidth} states precisely this condition for \kST.} \item {For \kST in metric graphs, {Kantor and Peleg~\cite{KantorP09} presented} an algorithm with approximation factor $(1.52\!\cdot\!
+9^{k-2})$.} \item {The diameter of $G$ can be assumed to be $O(n\cdot \optk)$ since} edges of cost larger than $1.52\cdot9^{k-2}\cdot\optk$ can be deleted after computing the approximation of $\optk$ from~\cite{KantorP09}. \item Consider an optimum \kST on $V$ and move each vertex not in $U$ to the closest vertex in $U$.
+This induces an extra cost of $O(n\delta)$ and is a solution on $U$. \item The objective function of \kST is indeed linear in the edge cost. \item This condition requires an additional hop.
+We claim that a solution for \kST on a $\delta$-net $U$ can be converted to a $(k+1)$-hop Steiner tree on $V$ for an additional cost of $O(n\delta)$.
+Indeed, given a $k$-hop Steiner tree on $U$, we can anchor all vertices from $V\setminus U$ to their closest vertex in $U$ for an additional cost of $O(n\delta)$ and obtain a $(k+1)$-hop Steiner tree.
+This procedure of extending a solution is performed exactly once in the underlying algorithm.
+Therefore we can allow the algorithm to use one more hop on $G$ than the solution on $U$.
+Note that this property is not stated explicitly in~\cite{highway}. \end{enumerate} \end{proof}